 Host an international university student, recent graduate, or a professional as an intern or trainee.

-Greenheart Exchange works with like minded organizations around the world to ensure the continued success of J-1 Intern and J-1 Trainee programs.
+Greenheart Exchange works with like minded organizations around the world to ensure the continued success of Intern and Trainee programs.
 Thank you for your interest in becoming a Greenheart Exchange international sending partner.